 As an entrepreneur she is Founder Chair of The Network of Networks – Race Equity and Co-founder and Chair of Judges of the Black British Business Awards.
 She has featured in publications including Management Today, Brummell, the Financial Times and Sunday Times and is a recipient of many business awards.
 Sophie is a Rotary International Paul Harris Fellow and has served on several philanthropic boards, including Sentebale, founded by the Duke of Sussex, then Prince Harry, to support children affected by HIV/ AIDS in Africa.
 In 2018 she was recognised by HM Queen Elizabeth II for her exemplary contribution to the Commonwealth.

-Sheryl Cuisia draws on over 20 years’ experience in investor engagement and corporate governance advisory, during which time she has overseen 1,000 campaigns across multiple industries and markets.
-With progressive proxy solicitation and shareholder communications for complex mergers and acquisitions, activist situations and corporate actions being her key focus areas, she is able to apply her specialist insights to her practice.
+Sheryl is a director of CTFN UK, the market-leading provider of reporting, data and intelligence on critical merger and regulatory events across multiple industries and sectors.
+She is best known as the Founder of Boudicca Proxy, the leading shareholder engagement consultancy, which became part of Equiniti Group in 2018.
+Over her 20 years’ in corporate governance advisory, she has overseen 1,000 campaigns across multiple industries and markets.
+With progressive proxy solicitation and shareholder communications for complex mergers and acquisitions, activist situations and corporate actions being Sheryl’s key focus areas, she is able to apply specialist insights into her current pursuits, which include social impact, shareholder fairness campaigning, rare houseplant investing, and NFTs for collectibles.

-Sheryl’s advocacy work includes her role as the inaugural Entrepreneur-in-Residence at King’s College, Cambridge University, and co-founding and co-chairing the Women’s Company Secretary Circle (WoCoS).
-She is also a member of the judging panel of the Non-Executive Director Awards, and holds a small portfolio of non-executive director mandates.
+Additionally, Sheryl is the inaugural Entrepreneur-in-Residence at King’s College, Cambridge University, the Co-Founder of the Women’s Company Secretary Circle, and she holds a small portfolio of non-executive director roles.

 Graham has run a number of international private and public companies.
-Today he is CEO of Emile Woolf and Chairman of Audeliss and Durgan Monstein.
-He is Chairman of the Non-Executive Directors’ Association, a Council Member of the Institute of Chartered Accountants and a member of WPO (World Presidents’ Association).
+Today he is CEO of Emile Woolf and Chair of Audeliss and Durgan Monstein.
+He is Chair of the Non-Executive Directors’ Association, a Council Member of the Institute of Chartered Accountants and a member of WPO (World Presidents’ Association).

 Steven has been a judge for the Non-Executive Director Awards for 14 years.